 Angie Pak (history/Asian and Asian American studies)

 Growing up as the youngest of four girls in a Korean American family, Angie Pak was always fascinated with traditional gender traits and gender roles specific to family order.
-Even though her family may have been influenced by conventional Confucius ideology, Pak’s parents conversely allowed her the freedom to explore different opportunities.
+Even though her family may have been influenced by conventional Confucius ideology, Angie’s parents conversely allowed her the freedom to explore different opportunities.

 In fact, this motivated her to conduct a study on “Filial Piety in Korean Society: Importance in Recognizing the Imbalanced Gender Roles,” which is funded by an undergraduate research grant.

-With a care-free spirit and a desire to help others, Pak joined the U.S. Navy after high school and eventually enrolled in East Los Angeles College.
+With a care-free spirit and a desire to help others, Angie joined the U.S. Navy after high school and eventually enrolled in East Los Angeles College.
 She transferred to Cal State L.A. in 2013, having just returned from a 13-month deployment to Kuwait.
 In addition to her studies, she continues to spend weekends training with the Navy Reserves as a petty officer second class.

 Demonstrating leadership, she has recently been selected as The Pacific Century Institute’s Project Bridge Fellow, guiding a diverse group of high school juniors in workshops about Korean culture, language, education, community, and history.
 The fellowship will conclude with a 10-day study tour in Korea, where the team will visit various historical sites, major corporations, the U.S. Embassy, as well as the Demilitarized Zone.